stephendimig/Performance-Monitoring/PerformanceMonitoring.md

 - *R Presentation* allows R code and documentation to exist in the same file so that changing the data results in a whole new presentation.
 - *R Mardown* is a  lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML.
-- *R Mardown* is a  lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML.
 - *psbr.Rpres* Template of a dynamic presentation for PSBR.
 - *Interactive Charts* R Presentaion has support for interactive charts through rCharts or GoogleVis.